jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 We based the script on the emails we were already sending, so it didn't take that long to whip it together.
 Maybe an hour to script, setup, and shoot.

-When it was ready, we added it to the Video SEO tool page inside customer accounts with a post-roll call-to-action to read more in our documentation.
+When it was ready, we added it to the Video SEO tool page inside our customer accounts.
+The video also had a post-roll call-to-action, which pointed the viewer to more resources in our documentation.

 ## Video itself

-Here is the video (insert video?)
+Here is the video!

 ## Stats for Video SEO